taih304/Linux-Shell/Network layer/IP.md

 **DHCP** allows a host to obtain (be allocated) **an IP address automatically**.
 A network administrator can configure **DHCP** so that a given host receives **the same IP address** each time it connects to the network, or a host may be **assigned a temporary IP address** that will be **different** each time the host connects to the network.

 **DHCP** is a **client-server protocol**.
 A **client** is typically a newly arriving host wanting to obtain network configuration information, including an **IP address** for itself.

-## Valid IP private

-* Class A: 10.x.x.x
-* Class B: 172.16.x.x -> 172.31.x.x
-* Class C: 192.168.x.x

-The IP address **127.0.0.1** is called a **loopback address** or **loopback IP**.
-Packets sent to this address never reach the network but are looped through the network interface card only.
-This can be used for diagnostic purposes to verify that the internal path through the TCP/IP protocols is working.

-In both Windows and Linux, when selecting which of a host's IP address to use as a source IP, a program may specify [INADDR_ANY](https://github.com/TranPhucVinh/C/blob/master/Transport%20layer/API.md#sockaddr-in_addr-sockaddr_in) (**0.0.0.0**), i.e The IP address **0.0.0.0** is bound to the IP address of the current device.

 # IP commands